-Bad breath after wisdom teeth removal is quite common and most often it recovers as the area heals.
-Most of the people experience bad breath after wisdom teeth removal Sydney, which can be caused due to a number of reasons but it can also be reduced by a number of methods.
+Bad breath after wisdom teeth removal is quite common, and most often it recovers as the area heals.
+Most people experience bad breath after wisdom teeth removal Sydney, which can be caused due to a number of reasons, but it can also be reduced by a number of methods.

 Causes of bad breath after a tooth removal